stas-sultanov/azure-monitor-telemetry/doc/readme.md

 	new Guid("INSERT INSTRUMENTATION KEY HERE")
 );

-// Create a collection of tags for telemetry data KeyValuePair<String, String>[] tags = [new(TelemetryTagKeys.CloudRole, "local")];
+// initialize the tags for the telemetry client context var tags = new TelemetryTags()
+{
+	CloudRole = "local",
+	CloudRoleInstance = Environment.MachineName,
+};

-// Create a telemetry client using the telemetry publisher and tags var telemetryClient = new TelemetryClient(telemetryPublisher, tags);
+// create a telemetry client using the telemetry publisher and tags var telemetryClient = new TelemetryClient(telemetryPublisher, tags);

+// track a sample event
+telemetryClient.TrackEvent("SampleEvent");

+// publish the collected telemetry data
+_ = await telemetryClient.PublishAsync();
 ```

 ### Initialize with Authentication